Student talking at Methodist University

 On Campus

 The Educational Studies program at Methodist University prepares students to graduate with a bachelor’s degree in the field of education without a teaching license.
-Primarily, this program is suited for students who are interested in working in private education field, but are not ready to teach in a public setting.
+Primarily, this program is suited for students who are interested in working in private education field, but are not ready to teach in a public setting, or they wish to complete a degree teaching special subjects and will then enroll in a post-bacc Residency Licensure Program.

 Common Career Paths